kfheigel/printful/README.md

 ```bash
  make run
 ```
 this command will start project in docker containers.
-The project will be available on localhost:8081

 ```bash
  make down